Please reach us at info@philippinesdentaltrip.com if you cannot find an answer to your question.

 Attendees signing up after January will need to pay in full with $400 allocated to a NON-REFUNDABLE deposit.

 The $2,500 payment goes towards paying for the all-inclusive experience from Coron to El Nido, island-hopping adventures, 2 group meals (Coron and El Nido), in-country flights, guides, and miscellaneous supplies.
+We are also pleased to announce that starting in the 2025 trip we will include optional zip lining, canopy hike, scooter rentals, ancient cave excursion, and massages as part of the tuition!

 You will need to arrive at Manila airport, airport code MNL, by Saturday, 3/15.
 Be sure to double-check your arrival date as Asia is 9-12 hours ahead of most US states.
 There are several airlines that fly direct to MNL from the west coast including Philippine Airlines and United Airlines.
 There are often less expensive options with stops in Seoul, Taipei, Singapore, Tokyo, and more.
 We recommend using GOOGLE FLIGHTS to check for the best options.
 I have also heard great things about Hopper.com to monitor flight options and get flash deals.